Stocks Rally as Treasury Yields Plunge on U.S. Unemployment Report

 French Sep industrial production fell -0.5% m/m and -0.1% y/y, weaker than expectations of unchanged for both figures.
 Sep manufacturing production fell -0.4% m/m and -0.9% y/y, weaker than expectations of +0.1% m/m.

-Overseas stock markets are higher.
-The Euro Stoxx 50 is up +0.38%.
-China’s Shanghai Composite Index today closed up +0.71%.
-Japan’sstock market todaywas closed for the Culture Day national holiday.
+Overseas stock markets closed higher.
+The Euro Stoxx 50 closed up +0.12%.
+China’s Shanghai Composite Index closed up +0.71%.
+Japan’s stock market Friday was closed for the Culture Day national holiday.

 Today’s stock movers…

-Apple (AAPL) is down -1.7% after the company, in its earnings report late Thursday, reported weaker than expected revenue from China and management downplayed expectations for holiday sales.
+Apple (AAPL) fell -1.06% after the company, in its earnings report late Thursday, reported weaker than expected revenue from China and management downplayed expectations for holiday sales.

+Cardinal Health (CAH) rallied +6.27% and hit a record high after an earnings beat and a hike in full-year earnings guidance.

+Church & Dwight (CHD) fell 6.13% on margin concerns after saying it expects a “significant increase” in marketing expenses in Q4.

-Block (SQ) is sharply higher by +12% on a Q3 earnings beat and a hike in its full-year guidance.
+Block (SQ) rallied by +10.08% on a Q3 earnings beat and a hike in its full-year guidance.

-Coinbase (COIN) is down -0.2% as disappointment about reduced Q3 trading volume outweighed a revenue beat.
+Coinbase (COIN) rose +0.87% on a revenue beat, although there was disappointment about reduced Q3 trading volume.

-Expedia (EXPE) is up +17% after a Q3 earnings beat and the announcement of a $5 billion stock buyback program.
+Expedia (EXPE) rallied +18.19% after a Q3 earnings beat and the announcement of a $5 billion stock buyback program.

-Nio (NIO) is up +3.6% after saying it plans to cut jobs and might spin off non-core divisions to cut costs and boost margins.
+Nio (NIO) rallied +5.65% after saying it plans to cut jobs and might spin off non-core divisions to cut costs and boost margins.

 Across the markets…